 Take time out from sightseeing by making dinner reservations at one of Mexico City’s top restaurants.
 The city has been a melting pot of gastronomic flavors for decades, although the rise in deluxe restaurants has only been noticed on a global scale fairly recently.
 Yes, the street vendors maintain their no-nonsense delights, but if you’re wanting to dine formally, Mexico City is now recognized as a culinary heavyweight.

-Summer is not peak season for the capital, so you might just have a shot at getting into one of Mexico City’s top dining options, like Pujol, Nicos or Quintonil, all of which were featured in Latin America’s Top 50 in 2017.
+Summer is not peak season for the capital, so you might just have a chance at getting into one of Mexico City’s top dining options, like Pujol (opened in 2000 by gastro chef extraordinaire Enrique Olvera), Máximo Bistrot or Sud 777.

 If you’re an international art curator, critic, historian or an artist, then consider enrolling in the annual Soma summer school art program.
 Over the course of eight weeks (usually in July and August), you’ll be able to attend talks and workshops with prominent names on the Mexican art scene, as well as get guided gallery and studio tours.
 Promoting creativity and open dialogue, the program is conducted in English.
 Along the way, you’ll be introduced to the city’s dynamic art scene with visits to studios, galleries and museums, as well as seminars with curators, guest artists and historians.